element-plus/element-plus/docs/en-US/component/popover.md

 ## Basic usage

-Similar to Tooltip, Popover is also built with `ElPopper`.
+Similar to Tooltip, Popover is also built with `ElTooltip`.
 So for some duplicated attributes, please refer to the documentation of Tooltip.

 :::demo The `trigger` attribute is used to define how popover is triggered: `hover`, `click`, `focus` or `contextmenu` .
 If you want to manually control it, you can set `:visible`.